aiccountability-source/AgDR-Mantle/docs/architecture.md

 ## Why the Fortification Tier Matters Now

 The AKI Core itself is quantum-resistant conceptually: it is a record, not a secret.
 What needs quantum-resistance is the signature that authenticates the record.
 At the Core level that signature is defined abstractly.
-At the Implementation level (Phoenix v1.8) it is currently Ed25519 (classical), with ML-DSA-65 scheduled as a future Phoenix upgrade.
-At the Fortification level (Mantle v1.0.1) ML-DSA-65 is available today as an optional envelope.
+At the Implementation level (Phoenix v1.8) it is currently Ed25519 (classical), with ML-DSA-65 considered as a future Phoenix upgrade.
+At the Fortification level (Mantle v1.1.5) ML-DSA-65 is available today as an optional envelope.

 This lets adopters opt into quantum-resistant evidentiary signatures immediately without waiting for the Phoenix kernel upgrade cycle.
 The Foundation's layered architecture is designed exactly for this kind of staged cryptographic migration.